The best photo storage and sharing sites are an absolute must, offering you space for the vast number of images you snap.

 Dropbox offers a free 2GB plan; a 2TB plan costs $9.99/month, and includes 30 days of version history and file recovery.
 The Pro Plan ($16.58/month) gets you 3TB of storage, but 180 days of file recovery, as well as a host of other features.
 Here is a list of all of Dropbox's storage plans.

-The big kahuna of social sites also offers a surprisingly good set of photo-sharing and editing tools.
+The big kahuna of social sites also offers a surprisingly good set of photo storage, sharing and editing tools, with some caveats.
 After uploading photos from a cellphone, web browser or desktop client, you can create albums, add captions and tag photos by date, location or the people in the pictures.
 Face recognition has also been added; it will try to recognize the faces in your shots and tag those people if they are on Facebook.
-However, Facebook does shrink the images to fit onto the page.
-Facebook recommends sizing pictures to 720 or 960 pixels wide.
+However, Facebook does shrink the images to fit onto the page; Facebook recommends sizing pictures to 720 or 960 pixels wide.
 You can use 2048-pixel-wide images if you select the high-quality upload option, but if the image is larger than 100 kb, it will get compressed for viewing.

 Another downside is that there is no way to share the original-size photo.
 But if a lot of your family members and friends are already on Facebook, it's a great way to share casual shots or family photos.

-- Space: It should have enough storage to keep all of your photos in one place over the years at a low cost.
+- Value: It should have enough storage to keep all of your photos in one place over the years at a low cost.